 - Should you decide you need a break, you’ll actually get a hand-stamp that allows you to exit and renter the Aquarium on the same day.

 - If you have luggage or other large bags with you, the Aquarium also offers storage lockers and complimentary storage space.

 - Save money on admission with the Go Boston® Card, which also includes over 40 other top area attractions for up to 55% savings off combined admission costs.

 When to Visit

-Since the New England Aquarium is among the most popular attractions for visitors and locals alike (especially school groups and families), we recommend visiting early in the day if possible.
+Since the New England Aquarium in Boston is among the most popular attractions for visitors and locals alike (especially school groups and families), we recommend visiting early in the day if possible.